vbendel/mm_slowpath_stressor/README.md

 - *balloon.c*

-  This program is meant to simply set itself to -1000 oom_score_adj and allocate+fault amount of memory, which can be used to quickly shrink the available memory pool.
+  This program is meant to simply set itself to specified oom_score_adj (ideally -1000) and allocate+fault amount of memory, which can be used to quickly shrink the available memory pool.

-  **NOTE:** The program is yet incomplete.

 ## Compilation
 I'm currently just simply testing it on RHEL8.7 with `gcc` with no arguments.